 Stock your food truck

 Stock your truck with any foodstuffs or ingredients you will use for cooking, but not so early that they perish before your first day of business.
-Remember: You want your food truck offerings to be as fresh and flavorful as what’s on offer at a brick-and-mortar restaurant.
+Remember: You want your culinar offerings to be as fresh and flavorful as what’s on offer at a brick-and-mortar restaurant.

 An essential, but an often forgotten step of how to start a food truck business is marketing.
 No matter your crave-worthy your food is, it won’t sell itself.
 You’ll need to generate buzz about your food truck by implementing the market strategy you outlined in your business plan.
 It should include a mix of digital approaches such as social media and traditional marketing ideas like flyers, magazine ads or radio spots.

-Many food truck businesses get their start catering for private celebrations or corporate events.
+Many meals on wheels businesses get their start catering for private celebrations or corporate events.
 When you’re not bringing customers to you, go sell directly to them at local events you have permission to attend and park at, like outdoor concerts or food truck festivals.

 MileIQ’s blog does not constitute professional tax advice.
 You should contact your own tax professional to discuss your situation.